March at

 UV index

 The average daily maximum UV index in March in Bryce Canyon National Park is 6.
-A UV Index of 6 to 7 symbolizes a high health vulnerability from exposure to the Sun's UV rays for average individuals.
+A UV Index value of 6 to 7 symbolizes a high health risk from exposure to the Sun's UV rays for average individuals.